Pink Friday

 Pink Friday is the debut studio album by rapper Nicki Minaj.
-It was released on November 22, 2010, by Young Money, Cash Money and Universal Motown.
-After signing a recording contract with Young Money Entertainment in 2009, Minaj began planning the album that same year and work continued into 2010.
-Minaj enlisted a variety of producers whose efforts resulted in a primarily hip hop and pop record, which sees additional influences from R&B. The album features guest vocals from Eminem, Rihanna, Drake, will.i.am, Kanye West and Natasha Bedingfield.
+It was released on November 22, 2010, by Cash Money Records, Young Money Entertainment and Universal Motown Records.
+Minaj began recording the album after signing a recording contract with Young Money Entertainment in 2009.
+Musically, it is primarily a hip-hop, pop and R&B album that incorporates elements of electronic music.
+The album features guest vocals from Eminem, Rihanna, Drake, will.i.am, Kanye West, and Natasha Bedingfield.